JaniDipti/SQL_Project/Retail_Sales/README.md

 Database:sql_project_p2

 This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
+The project involves setting up a retail sales database, Performing Exploratory Data analysis (EDA), and answering specific business questions through SQL queries.To complement the SQL analysis, an interactive Tableau dashboard was created to visualize key insights from the retail sales data.

 Objectives